BlagDaggery/ravenous/README.md

 # Ravenous
 This program is an activity for the Codecademy intensive course "Build Front-End Web Applications from Scratch."
 In this project we were tasked with using the JavaScript library React to build a clone of Yelp, using data from the Yelp API.

+## ⚠️ No Longer Functional ⚠️
+This project no longer works.
+There are no plans at this time to get it working again.

 ## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).